brianveltman/sonatype-mcp/README.md

 - *"Search for components with known vulnerabilities"*
 - *"Find all snapshot versions in our release repositories"*
 - *"Show me components uploaded in the last 24 hours"*
+- *"Show me all components quarantined by Firewall policies"*
+- *"Check if any components containing 'log4j' are quarantined"*
+- *"Release quarantine ID 'abc123' with a comment explaining the business justification"*

 ### Advanced Use Cases